yale-mgt-660-fall-2018/eventbrite-clone-strong-feather/README.md

 run tests and should see output as such.

 ```
-$ SECRET=foo TEST_DATABASE_URL=postgres://testing_user:testing_pass@localhost:6000/testing_db npm test
+$ TEST_DATABASE_URL=postgres://testing_user:testing_pass@localhost:6000/testing_db npm test

-> Evenbrite-clone-koa-postgres-starter@1.0.0 test /Users/kljensen/src/yale-cpsc-213/Evenbrite-clone-koa-postgres-completed
+> project-starter-koa-postgres@1.0.0 test /Users/kljensen/src/github.com/yale-mgt-660-fall-2018/project-starter-koa-postgres
-> jest --forceExit
+> jest --forceExit --detectOpenHandles --verbose --no-cache

- PASS  models/test.js
+ PASS  src/models/test.js
-  users
+  events
-    ✓ can be inserted (18ms)
+    ✓ can be inserted (25ms)
-    ✓ have their email address coverted to lowercase (9ms)
-    ✓ cannot have the same email address (19ms)
-    ✓ cannot have names longer than 50 characters (10ms)
+    ✓ cannot have names longer than 50 characters (12ms)

-    ✓ can be found when correct password is provided by not with incorrect (22ms)
-  tasks
-    ✓ can be inserted (28ms)
-    ✓ can be retrieved by user id (19ms)
-    ✓ can only be deleted by the owner (19ms)
-    ✓ can be shared with other users (19ms)
-    ✓ can be toggled complete only by owner and collaborators (23ms)
+ PASS  src/app.test.js
+  our app
+    ✓ root route is up (658ms)

-Test Suites: 1 passed, 1 total
+Test Suites: 2 passed, 2 total
-Tests:       10 passed, 10 total
+Tests:       3 passed, 3 total
 Snapshots:   0 total
-Time:        1.254s
+Time:        3.736s
 Ran all test suites.

 ```

+You should write more tests.
+They are helpful!

 ## File structure

 ```
 .
-+-- README.md
+├── README.md - This file
-├── package-lock.json
+├── package-lock.json - Locked down dependency tree
-├── package.json
+├── package.json - Defined of dependencies and scripts
 ├── src
-│   ├── app.js - Where the application is defined
+│   ├── app.js - Main app defined here
-│   ├── app.test.js - Tests for the application
+│   ├── app.test.js - Simple tests of the app; you should make more
-│   ├── config.js - Config for the app, fetched from environment
+│   ├── config.js - Configuration, reads environment variables mostly
-│   ├── controllers - All controllers
-│   │   ├── index.js
-│   │   ├── tasks.js
+│   ├── controllers- Controllers/handlers, these handle requests
-│   │   └── users.js
+│   │   └── index.js
-│   ├── models - All models
+│   ├── models - Models, code that talks to the database
-│   │   ├── init.js
-│   │   ├── schema.sql
+│   │   ├── events.js - Functions for getting events in and out of db
-│   │   ├── tasks.js
+│   │   ├── init.js - Code for initializing db
-│   │   ├── test.js
+│   │   ├── schema.sql - SQL schema
-│   │   └── users.js
+│   │   └── test.js - Tests of functions for talking to db; write more!
-│   ├── routes - All routes
+│   ├── routes
-│   │   └── routes.js
+│   │   └── routes.js - Our routes---maps URLs to controllers/handlers
-│   ├── services - Misc things that don't fit into models
-│   │   └── middleware.js
-│   └── views - All views
+│   └── views
-│       └── index.hbs
+│       └── index.njk - Our views---the HTML we render
-└── start.js - Script that starts the app (the server)
+└── start.js - Script that starts the app
 ```

 ## Sage counsel